spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 into the spline model accounts for any local structures that are not well modeled by the spline profile.

+Optionally, if the ``psf_optimal`` step parameter is set to True, fit threshold and slope limits are ignored, so that spline models are created and used for all pixels, and the residual image is not added into the oversampled flux.
+This option is only appropriate for simple, isolated point sources, but if used, can significantly improve the signal-to-noise ratio for extracted spectra, at the cost of ignoring non-PSF structures.

 To match the oversampled flux image, the error and variance arrays in the datamodel are linearly interpolated onto the oversampled grid.
 The DQ array is oversampled as well, with a nearest-pixel interpolation.
 It is then updated with a FLUX_ESTIMATED flag for any